RogerCL24/RogerCL24/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on an small organization called Tekhmos Corp., alongside college friends
+- 🔭 I’m currently working on an small organization [Tekhmos Corp.](https://github.com/Tekhmos-Corp), alongside college friends
 - 🌱 I’m currently learning Python and some SQL on PostgreSQL.
 - 📫 How to reach me: roger@tekhmos.com
 - ⚡ Fun fact: I would like to learn programming on arab 😄 (maybe on `قلب`)